 Below you’ll find more information on our Studio School teachers here at Abington Art Center.

 Maria Gertrudys Albornoz holds her MFA in Ceramics from Tyler School of Art and her BFA in Ceramics from the University of South Florida.
-She has exhibited her work at The Clay Studio and The Crane Arts Icebox in Philadelphia. www.mariaalbornoz.com
+Born in Lawrence, Kansas, she lived through her late teens in Caracas, Venezuela and currently resides in Philadelphia.
+Through her work, she investigates identity, acculturation, craft, and ritual.
+Her work demonstrates knowledge in a range of media and processes within the realm of ceramic, sculpture, fibers, drawing, painting, and mixed media.
+She has taught for The Clay Studio’s Claymobile and at the Philly Art Center in Cherry Hill.
+She has exhibited her work at The Clay Studio and the Crane Arts Icebox. www.mariaalbornoz.com

 Jerry Bennett is an expert in the sculptural medium of paper clay.
 He has conducted classes, workshops and symposiums on both local and international levels at The Clay Studio, Harvard University and The International Ceramics Studio in Kecskemet, Hungary.
 He received a Fellowship in the Arts Grant from the Independence Foundation in 2004.
 Jerry has an MFA in Ceramics from Indiana University and a BFA in Ceramics from Southwest Missouri State University. www.jerrybennett.net